EVOCATION-ITN/evocation-itn.github.io/_news/2023-02-24-PhD_Completion_ESR04_2023.md

 title: Successful completion of PhD by our ESR Moonisa Ahsan
 ---

-Recently, on 24th February 2023, our ESR Moonisa Ahsan (hosted at CRS4) successfully completed her PhD.
+Recently, on 24th February 2023, our ESR Moonisa Ahsan (hosted at CRS4, Italy) successfully completed her PhD.

 Warmest congratulations to her, and we wish her all the best for her future endeavours!